-Off course, the United States does not want to betray the baltic people, but it may be that they realize that it will be impossible to defend the Baltic countries if one do not add big resources to Norway and Poland.
+Off course, the United States does not want to betray the baltic people, but it may be that they realize that it will be impossible to defend the Baltic countries if one does not add big resources to Norway and Poland.
 One can also choose to defend the Baltic countries already in the Baltics, by deploying long-range air defense systems and mechanized ”verbands” (German word for troops) in the Baltic states.
 Either the Americans do not see this possibility as realistic, or they abstain from it for political reasons e.g. because they do not want to rock the hornets nest.
 It might be that they have been duped or maybe they have missed the whole idea of their own fault.
 In any case, the Americans have not yet deployed any air defense systems in the Baltic countries.

 Germany can, in a strategic twilight dusk, deny the Americans access or transit to Poland.
 In that case, a scenario with a ”fire break” dividing Sweden is a probable solution.
 Chief Engineer Helge Löfstedt expressed this about the presumption of our cooperation in the journal Försvarsutbildaren nr 3 2014;